Shandong Taishan F.C.: Li Xiaopeng

 In 2017, Li Xiaopeng became the new manager after Magath was dismissed.
 Li would lead the club to several years of contention.
 This included a third-placed finish in the 2018 Chinese Super League and two Chinese FA Cup finals, winning the trophy in 2020 and finishing as runner-up in 2019.

 Hao Wei

 After Li Xiaopeng, Hao Wei became the new manager of Shandong Taishan in 2020.
-The team won CSL in 2021, and won the FA Cup in 2020 and 2021.
-In the early 2023, Taishan won the FA Cup of 2022, while this is the 8th time for Taishan to win FA Cup.
+The team won the 2021 Chinese Super League title, and won three consecutive Chinese FA Cup in 2020, 2021 and 2022 respectively. making it the 8th time for Taishan to win the FA Cup in the club history.

+Choi Kang-hee

+Due to Hao Wei's corruption scandal, Choi Kang-hee became the team's new coach in May 2023.
+The team won the league runner-up and cup runner-up in 2023.
+They also participated in the ACL competition and broke through the group stage.

+In 2024, the team ranked fifth in the Chinese Super League, and were the runners-up of the 2024 Chinese FA Cup.

 Kit manufacturers

-With the start of professionalism in the 1994 league season Shandong were allowed to now gain sponsorship and foreign investment.
-Adidas would provide their kit from 1994 until 2001 until Mizuno took over from 2002 until 2004.
-Nike started to provide the kits from 2005 and in 2011 they extended their association with the club along with the Chinese Super League when they signed a 10-year deal to provide all the apparel for the whole league.
+With the start of professionalism in the 1994 league season Shandong were allowed to gain sponsorship and foreign investment.
+Adidas provided their kit from 1994 until 2001 until Mizuno took over from 2002 until 2004.
+Nike started to provide the kits from 2005 and in 2011, they extended their association with the club along with the Chinese Super League when they signed a 10-year deal to provide all the apparel for the whole league.